azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 The ```@Query``` property wrapper also supports other arguments like filter, sort, order and animation.
-Here is the ```@Query``` implementation which supports sort and order.
+Here is the ```@Query``` implementation which supports sorting and ordering.

 ``` swift
  @Query(sort: \.name, order: .forward) private var budgets: [Budget]
 ```

-The budgets array will be sorted based on name property of the Budget type and organized in ascending order (.forward) parameter.
+The budgets array will be sorted based on ```name``` property of the Budget type and organized in ascending order (.forward) parameter.

 You can also provide the filter option using predicates.
-Predicates are implemented using the freestanding macros in Swift.
-Here is a simple ```Query``` using the a predicate to only return the budgets having limits over $100.
+Predicates are implemented using the [freestanding macros](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros/) in Swift.
+Here is a simple ```Query``` using a predicate to only return the budgets having limits over $100.

 ``` swift
 @Query(filter: #Predicate { $0.limit > 100 }) private var budgets: [Budget]